microsoft/AISkillsForWindows/README.md

 1. **Create and implement a skill descriptor class** inherited from ISkillDescriptor that provide information on the skill, provides a list of supported execution devices (CPU, GPU) and acts as a factory object for the skill.
 2. **Create and implement a skill class** inherited from ISkill that executes the skill logic and produces output given a set of input, and acts as a factory object for the skill binding.
 3. **Create and implement a skill binding class** inherited from ISkillBinding that contains input and output variables as well as expose adapter to ease usage by developers.
+4. **Obfuscate files as pre-build step and deobfuscate files at runtime** to deter your skill consumers from tempering or accessing your resource files.
+Note that this part is shown only in the C++/Winrt version of the skill to keep the C# version simpler.
+Obfuscation is handled as a pre-build step using a dedicated compiled tool (Obfuscator.exe) and deobfuscation is exposed via a simple helper Windows Runtime Component ingested by the skill (DeobfuscationHelper).
 4. **Create a NuGet package** that is dependent on the Microsoft.AI.Skills.SkillInterfacePreview NuGet package that ecapsulates a Windows Runtime Component along its assets so that an app can ingest it.
+This NuGet package also links to a license and triggers a request for its approval before ingestion.
 5. **Ingest a custom Windows Vision Skill** from a NuGet package inside a C# UWP app to execute sentiment analysis againt images by binding VideoFrame instances and displaying binding outputs via adapter properties.

 ## Scenario